Adeel1069/Adeel1069/README.md

-### Hi there! 👋 I'm Hafiz Adeel, a Senior Frontend Developer.
+### Hi there! 👋 I'm Hafiz Adeel, a Senior Frontend Engineer.

 🚀 I'm passionate about building robust web applications using cutting-edge technologies.
 My proficiency spans both front-end and back-end development, making me a versatile and effective developer.